Tristannn1337/Ivory/README.md

 -   Underwriter time lock duration
 -   Tagging bonds at risk of delivery failure and choosing when to give up on bonds that have gone on past maturity **TODO: switch to a keeper incentive?**
 -   Controlling the management fee (within strict limitations) **TODO: define limitations**
-    -   Spend ether collected from management fees for IVRY buybacks.
--   May trigger a shutdown on further deposits, disabling bond renewal votes, forcing liquidation, and allowing only token redemption.
+-   May trigger a shutdown on further deposits or token redeemptions and disabling bond renewal votes.
--   May vote to relenquish all or individual controls, with an auto-relenquish of all controls over N years if no dial is adjusted or if a shutdown is triggered. **TODO: separate the description of IVRY DAO from IVRY Parade**

 ### Tokenized
 Valued without an oracle by keeping a running tally using average APR.